keycloakify/docs.keycloakify.dev/keycloakify-in-my-codebase/in-your-react-project/in-your-vite-project.md

   // ...
 </code></pre>

-Last setp is to exclude from your html `<head />` things that aren't relevent in the context of Keycloak pages. &#x20;
+Last step is to exclude from your html `<head />` things that aren't relevant in the context of Keycloak pages. &#x20;

 {% hint style="danger" %}
-Do not blindely copy paste, this is just an example! &#x20;
+Do not blindly copy paste, this is just an example! &#x20;

 You have to figure out what does and does not make sense to be in the \<head/> of your Keycloak UI pages.
 {% endhint %}